 Beagle dog breed information and advice

-This dog breed guide is a must-read for Beagle owners.
+This dog breed guide is a must-read for prospective Beagle owners.
 Their characteristics make them a fun, loving pet.
 They’re not shy and easily make new friends.
-They’re good with other dogs but will need slowly introducing to any other pets.
-They’ve got a hunting instinct so take care around smaller animals.
+And while they’re good with other dogs, they will need slowly introducing to any other pets.
+Beagle dogs have a hunting instinct so take care around smaller animals.

-If you’re yet to become a Beagle owner, this guide will prepare you for your new dog.
+If you’re yet to become a Beagle owner, this guide will prepare you for your new dog, from the Beagle lifespan and training to their characteristics.
 Make sure you buy your Beagle puppy from a reputable breeder.
 The price that you can expect to pay for an adult and Beagle puppy is included below.

 Beagle facts